Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-05 - Bipartite Graphs and Two-Mode Networks
+## Lab 5 - Bipartite Graphs and Two-Mode Networks

 This lab will provide the opportunity to continue to familiarize yourself with bipartite graphs and two-mode networks in *R*.
 You will work with two networks.
 First, you will use data collected from [Paul Revere's Ride](https://global.oup.com/ushe/product/paul-reveres-ride-9780195098310?cc=us&lang=en&), by David Fischer.
 In the book, Fischer documents Reveres connections through various affiliations in locations and how these influenced history.
 The Paul Revere conspiracy dataset concerns relationships between 254 people and their affiliations with seven different organizations in Boston.
 The dataset refers to Paul Revere, who was responsible for organizing a local militia of Boston's revolutionary movement.
 The network is two-mode, with 254 actors and 7 organizations ("events").
 Second, you will use the Philippine Kidnappings Data which is a collection of relationships on the Abu Sayyaf Group (ASG), a violent non-state actor operating in the Southern Philippines.
 In particular, this data is related to the Salast movement that has been founded by Aburajak Janjalani, a native terrorist of the Southern Philippines in 1991.
 ASG is active in kidnapping and other kinds of terrorist attacks.
 The object is a two-mode network where actors are terrorist kidnappers and the terrorist events they have attended.